duplico/qc15_statemaker/README.rst

     never connected to our badge before has initiated a connection; or ``MoreThanTenBadgesNearby`` might refer to a situation where the number of badges nearby has increased above 10.

+``NOP``
+    No operation: use this to signify that no event should occur.
+This is provided primarily to allow certain choice share events to be implemented in an "all or nothing" fashion.
+That is, a timer might have two action sequence choices in its choice set: a rare state transition event with a choice share of 1, and a ``NOP`` with a choice share of 9.
+In this configuration, when the timer fires there is a 1 in 10 chance of the rare state transition firing, and a 90% chance that nothing will happen.

 Special Input_types
 ~~~~~~~~~~~~~~~~~~~